The Rhinoplasty Consultation Process

 A review and discussion of different surgical techniques should be part of the consultation process.
 After discussing your goals, examining your nose, and using computer imaging, the plastic surgeon will let you know which technique they think is most appropriate for you.

-Schedule Your Rhinoplasty Consultation in Miami, Florida
+Schedule Your Rhinoplasty Consultation

 If you are looking for the best rhinoplasty surgeon in Florida, Dr. Anthony Bared is a double board-certified facial plastic surgeon who specializes in rhinoplasty and revision rhinoplasty.
 He offers patients both in-person (in Miami, FL) and virtual rhinoplasty consultations.
 To schedule your consultation, call 305-666-1774.